nate-fidalgo/Chess/README.md

 <br>
 Run it with java ReplayChess
 <br>
-Or after compiling it instantiate an ReplayChess object in your own java program
+Or after compiling it instantiate a ReplayChess object in your own java program